AShumway04/BIOL3070-Shumway/Rmd-Final-Report.md

 understanding how these things may affect fireflies is vital to keeping their populations at healthy levels(Lewis et al., 2020).

-# STUDY QUESTIONS AND HYPOTHESIS
+# STUDY QUESTION AND HYPOTHESIS

 ## Study Question